AdirNisim/Realestate-Data-Science-Project/README.md

-# instructions for viewing the react project.
+# Instructions for viewing the react project.

 ### Fast api instructions
 * Go to Server folder and open cmd from the url